eranheres/ultra_type/README.md

-Let's start by defining the core classes, functions, and methods that will be necessary for this application:

 1. `main.py`: This will be the entry point of the application.
 It will initialize the application and handle the user's input.